vtd9/measurement/README.md

 # measurement
-Pulse photodetection and electrocardiography.
+Measurement and instrumentation project on pulse photodetection and electrocardiography.

 Submitted April 25, 2017.

 <h1>Abstract</h1>